Expressive Arts Therapy: Music & Arts Therapy

 Expressive arts therapy can help uncover mental health challenges

-If you’re experiencing symptoms of a mental health condition and aren’t sure which type of therapy might be right for you, it can be helpful to meet with a mental health professional for a consultation.
-You could also try a broad, widely applicable type of counseling like cognitive behavioral therapy (CBT)or mindfulness-based approaches first, which has been shown to be effective for a variety of mental health challenges.
+If you’re experiencing symptoms of a mental health condition and aren’t sure which type of therapy might be right for you, it can be helpful to meet with a mental health professional for a therapy consultation.
+You could also try a broad, widely applicable type of therapy like cognitive behavioral therapy (CBT)or mindfulness-based approaches first, which has been shown to be effective for a variety of mental health challenges.
 While expressive arts therapy is typically done in person, CBT can be done in person or online.
-Research suggests that both formats can offer similar benefits to people in a variety of situations, so the virtual option can be helpful to those who can’t locate a provider in their area, don’t have reliable transportation, or simply prefer to receive treatment from the comfort of home.
-Alternative and complementary medicine can be used alongside traditional types of counseling, so you do not need to choose one or the other.
+Research suggests that both formats can offer similar benefits to people in a variety of situations, so the virtual option can be helpful to those who can’t locate a therapist in their area, don’t have reliable transportation, or simply prefer to receive treatment from the comfort of their home.
+Alternative and complementary medicine can be used alongside traditional types of therapy, so you do not need to choose one or the other.

 Takeaway